 Trauma has been associated with a wide range of self-defeating behaviors, including the development of an eating disorder.
-At Center for Hope of the Sierras, we have developed effective programming to provide comprehensive solutions for people who are dealing with trauma and an eating disorder.
-When you choose to heal at Center for Hope of the Sierras, you will participate in a variety of therapeutic activities at our eating disorder and co-occurring trauma treatment and rehab center that will help you learn to manage your symptoms, process your emotions in healthier ways, and overcome the psychological distress that is presenting you from living the productive and satisfying life that you both desire and deserve.
+At Center for Hope of the Sierras, we have developed effective treatment and rehab programs to provide comprehensive solutions for people who are dealing with trauma and an eating disorder.
+When you choose to heal at Center for Hope of the Sierras in Nevada, you will participate in a variety of therapeutic activities at our eating disorder and co-occurring trauma treatment and rehab center that will help you learn to manage your symptoms, process your emotions in healthier ways, and overcome the psychological distress that is presenting you from living the productive and satisfying life that you both desire and deserve.

 According to the National Institute of Mental Health (NIMH), between 3 and 4 percent of adults in the United States will experience trauma in any given 12-month period, with about 35 percent of these cases being labeled severe.
-Unfortunately, only about 50 percent of people who have trauma get the professional help that they need from a center specializing in trauma care.
+Unfortunately, only about 50 percent of people who have trauma get the professional treatment and rehab that they need from a center specializing in trauma care.

 The National Center for Mental Health Promotion and Youth Violence Prevention reports that one in four children in the United States will experience or witness a traumatic event before they reach age four, and that more than 60 percent will be exposed to crime or violence by the time they turn 17.
 The U.S. Department of Veterans Affairs (VA) reports that about 10 percent of women in the United States and 4 percent of men will experience posttraumatic stress disorder (PTSD) during their lifetimes.